simonmichael/hledger_site/src/faq.md

 ## JOURNALS

+## How can I tidy a journal file ?

+Method 1: use Emacs's ledger-mode.
+This is the least destructive way, but it requires Emacs and ledger-mode.
+Select the whole journal, or a region, or move the cursor to a specific transaction, and press `M-q`.

+Method 2: use hledger's `print` command.
+You might need to work around some current limitations:

+- Only transactions are printed, not directives or inter-transaction comments.
+  Workaround: group directives at the start of the file, and copy them to the new output, and avoid inter-transaction comments.

+- Transactions will be printed in date order.
+  If you don't want to sort them all by date, you could tidy just a subset of transactions at a time (eg selecting them and using `C-u M-S-| hledger -f- print` in Emacs).

+- If you have included files, their transactions will also be printed.
+  Workaround: tidy one file at a time, temporarily commenting out include directives.

+- Amounts will be right-aligned, within each transaction but not across all transactions.
+  If you want whole-file alignment and more alignment options, eg aligning on decimal mark, use ledger-mode.

+The `print` method has some inconveniences, but also extra power, eg to select a subset of transactions with a query, or to transform the data with `--explicit`, `--infer-costs`, `--alias`, `--pivot`, etc.

 ## Why does this entry give a "no amount" error even though I wrote an amount ?

 ```journal